 He’s a former Level 5 Judge, known for his aggressive efforts to make the Pro Tour a bastion of fair play.
 After retiring from judging in 2011, he joined the Pro Tour coverage team until moving on to complete a Master’s Degree in English literature in 2019.
 He has written a column about Commander at starcitygames for 20 years and recently did a stint as a Magic designer at Wizards of the Coast.

-A retiree of the US Air Force and two-time cancer survivor, he lives in Lakeland, FL, with Gretchyn, his wife of 14 years, and their five cats, Dasher, Cupid, Comet, Vito, and Vixen.
+A retiree of the US Air Force and continuing cancer battler, he lives in Lakeland, FL, with Gretchyn, his wife of 14 years, and their four cats, Dasher, Cupid, Vito, and Vixen.